-Running nose, congestion, sneezing, heaviness or a headache, itchy eyes are some signs of allergic hay fever occurring during pregnancy.
-Some women also suffer from allergic reactions to certain food products and experience red and itchy hives on the skin.
+Runny nose, congestion, sneezing, heaviness or a headache, and itchy eyes are some signs of allergic hay fever occurring during pregnancy.
+Some women also suffer from allergic reactions to certain food products, and experience red and itchy hives on the skin.
 This may sometimes lead to a swollen face.
-General itching of skin around the belly is common during pregnancy and should be well differentiated from the characteristic skin allergy during pregnancy, before concluding on the diagnosis.
+General itching of skin around the belly is common during pregnancy, and should be well-differentiated from the characteristic skin allergy during pregnancy, before concluding on the diagnosis.

 Tests for Allergies When Pregnant

-Allergy testing is usually done to ascertain the cause of allergy in the body.
+Allergy testing is usually done to ascertain the cause of the allergy in the body.
 Potential allergens are selected and pricked on a small patch of skin.
 A redness or reaction indicates an allergic response to the substance.
-This helps in identifying the cause of the allergy and the subsequent preventive measures to be taken.
+This helps in identifying the cause of the allergy, and subsequent preventive measures to be taken.

 Blood tests to test the level of immune response are also done to identify if the symptoms presented are due to allergic reactions in the body.